Muukid/muAudioFile/README.md

 * `MUAF_INVALID_WAVE_FMT_SAMPLES_PER_SEC` - the WAVE chunk fmt-ck's value 'dwSamplesPerSec' has an invalid value of 0.

 * `MUAF_INVALID_WAVE_FMT_PCM_BITS_PER_SAMPLE` - the WAVE chunk fmt-ck's PCM-format-specific value 'wBitsPerSample' has an invalid value; it's rather equal to 0, non-divisible by 8 without a remainder, doesn't evenly divide the length of the wave data, or doesn't align with the value for wBlockAlign.

-* `MUAF_FAILED_WAVE_IDENTIFICATION` - an attempt to retrieve WAVE information from a file that doesn't appear to be a WAVE file has occurred.

 * `MUAF_INVALID_WAVE_FILE_WRITE_SIZE` - the WAVE file could not be created, as the size of the WAVE file would be over the maximum file size of a WAVE file due to any of the limitations of how big certain values can be encoded in WAVE (such as the ckSize for the RIFF chunk).